lak882/seti/README.md

 **If Clinical Viewer:**<br>
 * All the non-Health Insight changes are also done in Viewer.
 * The data class, CSP page and CSP caller method are recreated to include the new property.

+# Setup Overview
+The Technical Overview describes all the changes that are made to HealthShare when you run zpm.
+## zpm "install seti"
+Module.xml: <br>
+* Imports SETI package into HSCUSTOM
+* REST Api "/dispatch" that communicates with SETI.Disaptch
+* Page on "/seti" that displays angular app in {UCR folder}/CSP/sda-studio
+* Imports sda-studio into {UCR folder}/CSP/sda-studio <br>
+SETI.Install: <br>
+* Map SETI.CSP to HSREGISTRY
+* Map customsda global to HSANALYTICS
+* Recompile SETI.CSP in HSREGISTRY
+* Add SDAStudio option to GetRegistryManagment() in HS.UI.Home, if it hasn't been added yet.
+* Edit path of of "/seti" page to link to {UCR folder}/CSP/sda-studio/dist/sda-studio, which is the ng build version of seti. <br>
+SETI.Ports: <br>
+* Set ^ucrPort and ^viewerPort globals
+* Change XData of SETI.CSP.SDAStudio to call CSP page using ^ucrPort

 # Class Reference
 There are two main packages: **SETI & SETIViewer**.
 SETI is availible in both UCR and Viewer.
 SETIViewer is only availible in Viewer. <br> <br>